ziadoz/silex-capsule/README.md

 ## Testing

 There are some basic tests to ensure that the Capsule object is correctly registered with Silex.
-You can run them using the [PHPUnit](https://phpunit.de/), but you'll also need SQLite as the tests use a simple in-memory database.
+You can run them using [PHPUnit](https://phpunit.de/), and you'll also need SQLite as the tests use a simple in-memory database.

 If you make a pull request please ensure you add the accompanying tests.